HKU-BAL/Governome/README.md

 go run main.go -Rsid ${Your Target rsID} -Username ${DataOwner Name, e.g. HG00096}
 ```

 For the sake of demonstration, the parameters used here are highly insecure.
-If you wish to use secure parameters, please add the statement -Toy=false.
-If you have executed b when [generating proofs](https://github.com/HKU-BAL/Governome?tab=readme-ov-file#upload-a-segkey-and-generating-a-proof), you may also choose to add -ReadKey and -Verify to read and verify the proofs from a file.
+If you wish to use secure parameters, please add the statement `-Toy=false`.
+If you have executed b when [generating proofs](https://github.com/HKU-BAL/Governome?tab=readme-ov-file#upload-a-segkey-and-generating-a-proof), you may also choose to add `-ReadKey` and `-Verify` to read and verify the proofs from a file.

 ### Single SNP Query